 Through the Personal Economics Program (PEP), developed by the American Bankers Association, local bankers bring practical economic education to area schools, community, and civic organizations.
 The national Teach Children to Save Day and Get Smart About Credit Day, which teaches older teens about using credit wisely, are just two of the consumer-oriented activities under PEP.

-Additional membership benefits include an annual salary survey, access to employment advertising and resumes of job-seekers, and complimentary copies of the TBA directory, which is published semi-annually.
+Additional membership benefits include an annual salary survey, access to employment advertising and resumes of job-seekers, and complimentary copies of the TBA Bankers Directory, which is published annually.

 As today’s financial industry grows, changes, and faces new challenges, so does the Tennessee Bankers Association.
 The TBA continually strives to evaluate, improve, and increase its programs and services in an effort to meet the needs of its member institutions.